COVID-19 vaccination in Australia: Reported events

 One of the earliest reported serious adverse events in Australia was a 44-year-old man admitted to Melbourne's Box Hill Hospital on 2 April 2021 when he developed serious thrombosis and thrombocytopenia syndrome (TTS) [low platelet count] after receiving the AstraZeneca vaccine on 22 March.
 Similar cases had been reported overseas among those who received the AstraZeneca vaccine.
 The event prompted the TGA to warn anyone who experienced persistent headaches or other worrying symptoms 4 to 20 days after receiving the vaccine to seek medical advice.

 In April, a 48-year-old woman died in John Hunter Hospital on 15 April after developing TTS four days after vaccination.
 This was the first death in Australia likely linked to COVID-19 vaccination.
 It was also confirmed that the woman had diabetes and had other underlying medical conditions.
 Since then further cases of serious adverse events have been occasionally reported in the media, and two more deaths following COVID-19 vaccination identified in June.
 A 52-year-old woman whom died on 10 June due to a blood clot in her brain (cerebral venous sinus thrombosis).
 The TGA stated it was "likely" the death was linked to a rare vaccination side-effect.
 This was the second death in Australia linked to the Oxford-AstraZeneca vaccine.
 On 17 June, this partly led to a federal government decision to only recommend the AstraZeneca vaccine for those over 60 years-of-age on advice from ATAGI.
 In late June, a 61-year-old woman died in Royal Perth Hospital from immune thrombocytopenic purpura (ITP), which the TGA stated was likely linked to her AstraZeneca vaccination.

 In July 2021, three deaths linked by the TGA following AstraZeneca vaccination were reported.
 A 72-year-old woman vaccinated on 24 June was admitted to Royal Adelaide Hospital on 5 July and died six days later.
 Another two deaths were later identified of people in their 40s.

 Ongoing updates on reviews by ATAGI into confirmed and suspected adverse events are publicly available.
-As of the 4 August 2021 update, ATAGI reinforces that the benefits of vaccination with COVID-19 Vaccine AstraZeneca strongly outweigh the risks of adverse effects in all Australians aged 60 years or older.
+As of 4 August 2021 update, ATAGI reinforces that the benefits of vaccination with COVID-19 Vaccine AstraZeneca strongly outweigh the risks of adverse effects in all Australians aged 60 years or older.